 Before founding Archivas, Andres was CTO at the New York Times, where his ideas for digital content storage, protection and access were formed.
 He joined The Times after its acquisition of Abuzz, a pioneering social networking company he co-founded.

-Andres has a bachelor of science in engineering and a master’s in physics from Boston University.
-He holds several patents for system designs.
+Andres has a Bachelor of Science degree in Engineering and a Master of Physics degree from Boston University.
+He holds numerous patents and is an avid swimmer.

 As Chief Operating Officer and Chief Financial Officer, Scott Dussault is responsible for all the financial and administrative operations, customer support and professional services of the company.
 He brings more than 20 years of operational and financial leadership experience and a track record of success to Nasuni.